HarrisonVeirs/ICT_302/content/posts/LRModule7.md

 I didn't do much to identify and employ technologies related to content management.

 I **can** find and use resources for self-directed learning.
-This week I looked at different websites and resources that provide help and FAQ for WordPress.
+I looked at different websites and resources that provide help and FAQ for WordPress.
 Personally I looked at WordPress Codex and found a link that showed me how to create and use Posts and the many different features on a "new post" page.